How to Choose the Thickness of PCB

 - PCB Thickness Selection FAQ

-First, in the world of electronic products, the PCB is often referred to as the "heart", it connects everything together making the board thickness an important parameter for this crucial component.
-Whether the PCB thickness is appropriately selected directly affects the performance, stability, and reliability of the final electronic products.
+In the world of electronic products, the PCB is often referred to as the "heart" of the device.
+It interconnects all components, making board thickness one of the most important parameters.
+Choosing the right PCB thickness directly affects the electrical performance, mechanical stability, thermal management, and long-term reliability of the final electronic product.

 The process of selecting PCB thickness is influenced by various factors, such as product application scenarios, board material, and number of copper layers.
 Therefore, these factors must be comprehensively considered when selecting the PCB thickness.